SpektraSystems/Microsoft-Cloud-Workshop/data-platform-upgrade-and-migration/README.md

 # Introduction

-In this workshop, you will gain a better understanding of how to conduct a site analysis for a customer to compare cost, performance, and level of effort required to migrate from Oracle to SQL Server.
+In data platform upgrade and migration workshop, you will gain a better understanding of how to conduct a site analysis for a customer to compare cost, performance, and level of effort required to migrate from Oracle to SQL Server.
 You will evaluate the dependent applications and reports that will need to be updated and come up with a migration plan.
 In addition, you will design and build a proof of concept (POC) and help the customer take advantage of new SQL Server features to improve performance and resiliency, as well as explore ways to migrate from an old version of SQL Server, to the latest version and consider the impact of migrating from on-premises to the cloud.

 At the end of this workshop, you will be better able to conduct a site analysis for compare cost, performance, and level of effort required to migrate from Oracle to SQL Server.

+# Azure services and related products
+* Azure App Services
+* Azure Database Migration Service (DMS)
+* Azure SQL Database
+* Azure SQL Data Warehouse
+* Data Migration Assistant (DMA)
+* SQL Server 2008 R2 and 2017
+* SQL Server Management Studio (SSMS)
+* SQL Server Migration Assistant (SSMA)
+* Visual Studio 2017

 # Sign-up for Workshop Environment

 To make it easier for you to work on the labs, you are provided with pre-provisioned Azure environment.
 You will receive sign-up link for the lab environment from your instructor.